Yemen's warring parties agree two-month truce in major breakthrough | Law-Order

 Yemen's warring parties agree two-month truce in major breakthrough

-U.N. special envoy Hans Grundberg said the two-month truce would come into effect on Saturday and could be renewed with consent of the parties.
-"The parties accepted to halt all offensive military air, ground and maritime operations inside Yemen and across its borders; they also agreed for fuel ships to enter into Hodeidah ports and commercial flights to operate in and out of Sanaa airport to predetermined destinations in the region," he said in a statement.
+U.N.
+Secretary-General Antonio Guterres said the truce "must be a first step to ending Yemen’s devastating war", urging the parties to build on the opportunity to "resume an inclusive and comprehensive Yemeni political process".
+The deal stipulates halting offensive military operations, including cross-border attacks, and allowing fuel ships to enter Houthi-held Hodeidah port and commercial flights in and out of the airport in the capital, Sanaa, "to predetermined destinations in the region".

+Grundberg said the parties agreed to discuss opening roads in Taiz, effectively under siege, and other Yemeni regions.
+PROXY CONFLICT

-The U.N and U.S. envoys had been trying since last year to engineer a permanent ceasefire needed to revive political negotiations stalled since late 2018 to end the conflict.
-It is widely seen as a proxy war between Sunni Muslim Saudi Arabia and Shi'ite Iran and Riyadh has struggled to exit the conflict.
+The U.N and U.S. envoys had been trying since last year to engineer a permanent truce needed to revive stalled political negotiations.
+The Houthis wanted the coalition blockade lifted first, while the alliance sought a simultaneous deal.
+The conflict is seen as a proxy war between Sunni Muslim Saudi Arabia and Shi'ite Iran.
+Riyadh has struggled to extricate itself and Yemen has been a point of tension with Washington.

+The Houthis recently intensified missile and drones strikes on the kingdom, including its oil facilities, and the coalition ramped up air strikes.
+A Saudi official said on Thursday that Riyadh responded positively to the U.N. truce proposal.

-The Saudi-backed Yemeni government, which the Houthis ousted from the capital, Sanaa, in late 2014, said earlier it would facilitate arrangements for release of prisoners, opening Sanaa airport and allowing fuel vessels into Houthi-held Hodeidah port.
-"We immediately announce the release of the first two fuel ships through Hodeidah port," Foreign Minister Ahmed Bin Mubarak said on Twitter.
+The Yemeni government, which the Houthis ousted from Sanaa in late 2014, said earlier it would facilitate arrangements for release of prisoners, opening Sanaa airport and allowing fuel vessels into Hodeidah.
+"We immediately announce the release of the first two fuel ships through Hodeidah port," said Foreign Minister Ahmed Bin Mubarak.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)